Leading With Care: Update on HIV Programming 4/19/25

 The President’s Emergency Plan for AIDS Relief (PEPFAR), administered by USAID, is a tremendous success story of how we can work together to solve tough problems.
 In Kenya, where over 1.4 million people live with HIV, PEPFAR’s support has reduced new infections by 78% and AIDS-related deaths by 57%.

-The situation continues to evolve in a positive direction, though challenges remain.
+The funding situation continues to evolve, though challenges remain.
 Here is what we know:

-AMPATH recently received notices that the PEPFAR-supported programs could resume work.
-Most care and treatment programs have resumed.
+• Most AMPATH HIV care and treatment programs have resumed.
 Patients should complete their scheduled visits.

-AMPATH leaders are working to identify the most critical needs and to design and implement models that integrate HIV care into Government of Kenya-supported primary care and chronic disease care structures.
+• AMPATH leaders are working to identify the most critical unmet needs and to design and implement models that integrate HIV care into Government of Kenya-supported primary care and chronic disease care structures.

-Philanthropic support provides critical and immediate funds to extend care and workforce efforts.
+• Philanthropic support provides critical and immediate funds to extend care and workforce efforts and to prepare for future anticipated needs.

 Read more about the people and programs that are part of AMPATH’s successful HIV care and treatment program made possible by support from the American People through PEPFAR and USAID: